 Prior to negotiating, it is vital to know what options you have available so that you can create a strategy to go after exactly what you want!
 Below is a guide to some of the most common benefits for employees and tips on how to include these items in your career negotiation!
 Know your options!

-Career negotiation is so much more than just salary...although that typically is the top priority.
-And speaking of salary, how do you know what $$ range or amount to apply to your experience?
+Career negotiation is so much more than just your wage or salary...although that typically is the top priority.
+And speaking of money, how do you know what $$ range or amount to apply to your experience?
 What are you worth?
 What is the value that you bring to the prospective company?
 Additional information about this is included in a previous blog post "Know Your Value".